codeforamerica/form-flow/README.md

 </th:block>
 ```

-Note that the `checkboxInSet` fragment is used for provide multiple options within
+Note that the `checkboxInSet` fragment is used to provide multiple options within
 a `checkboxFieldset` fragment.
+Also note that the input name fo the `checkboxFieldset` and
+the `checkboxInSet`
+are the same.
+This is how the fieldset and internal checkbox options are grouped into a single
+multiple checkbox
+input.

+Convenience

 #### Checkbox